-- Plugged Shotguns: For hunting game animals other than deer and bear, shotguns shall be limited to a capacity of not more than 3 shells in the magazine and chamber combined.
+- Plugged Shotguns: For hunting migratory game birds, shotguns shall be limited to a capacity of not more than 3 shells in the magazine and chamber combined.
 If a plug is necessary to so limit the capacity, the plug shall be of 1 piece and incapable of being removed from the loading end of the magazine.

-- Suppressors: Lawfully possessed suppressors may be used for hunting on private property.
+- Suppressors: Lawfully possessed suppressors may be used for hunting on private property and public lands, unless otherwise specified.
 Permission of the landowner is required.

-A hunter, and anyone accompanying the hunter, must wear as an outer garment at least 500 square inches of visible hunter orange above the waist (which may include a head covering) when hunting:
+A hunter, and anyone accompanying the hunter, must wear as an outer garment at least 500 square inches of daylight fluorescent orange above the waist (which may include a head covering) when hunting:

 - deer during the primitive weapons or firearms deer season

 - bear during the primitive weapons or firearms bear seasons

 Hunter orange is required during primitive weapons and firearms hunts for deer, bear, and special opportunity coyote and feral hogs hunts on WMAs and federal lands.
 Hunter orange is not required on WMA or Corps of Engineers tracts designated archery-only, unless otherwise indicated.
 Hunter orange is required on WMA small games that are concurrent with deer or bear hunts (see more information on WMA Small Game).